AmericasAsia PacificDOD ContractsSeaTechnology

 Tokyo is the first international partner to receive the same advanced shipboard electronic warfare system used by the US Navy for threat detection and identification, increasing its defense capabilities and interoperability with Washington.

-“With this first purchase in Japan, we are setting the stage to continue to expand this key technology around the globe for an improved network of electronic surveillance, enabling US, allied and partner forces to continue to evolve and outpace modern threats,” vice president of Spectrum Convergence, Lockheed Martin Rotary & Mission Systems Deon Viergutz said.
+“With this first purchase in Japan, we are setting the stage to continue to expand this key technology around the globe for an improved network of electronic surveillance, enabling US, allied and partner forces to continue to evolve and outpace modern threats,” VP of Spectrum Convergence at Lockheed Martin Rotary & Mission Systems Deon Viergutz said.

 Work will be performed in Liverpool, New York and Lansdale, Pennsylvania, and is expected to be completed by October 2026.